palzhj/u4FCPv2/README.md

 Moreover, u4FCP connects 16 GTHs and 4 GTYs to RTM to further improve scalability.

 The u4FCP connects each FMC-HPC connector with 8 GTYs.
 Limited by the number of available IO pins of the FPGA, only LA[16:0] are connected, which can provide up to 34 single-ended or 17 differential user defined signals, the Vadj can be programmed to support 0.9V\~1.8V.
-In addition, HB[7:0] are connected to the ADC channels of FPGA.
+In addition, HB[7:0] are connected to the ADC (10-bit 0.2 MSPS) channels of FPGA.

 Finally, u4FCP hosts a [FireFly transceiver](https://www.samtec.com/optics/optical-cable/mid-board/firefly) with 4 fiber channels.